Data Protection by Design: Part 3 – Data Protection Impact Assessments

 Often a DPIA won’t required, but there’ll be times when it’s mandatory or just a very good idea.

-Here at the DPN we can review your existing DPIA process or help you to develop one.
-We can also do remote DPIA workshops for key members of your teams.
-Get in touch for an informal chat with Julia, Simon or me.
+Data Protection team over-stretched?
+We can review your existing DPIA process or help you to develop one.
+We can also do remote DPIA workshops for key members of your teams – Get in touch